-- 1. A processor in assembly language and develop an advanced processor based system - 2.
+- 1. To learn how to program a processor in assembly language and develop an advanced processor based system - 2.
 To learn configuring and using different peripherals in a digital system - 3.
 To compile and debug a Program - 4.
 To generate an executable file and use it